SeldonIO/cassava-example/README.md

 ### Making Predictions Using The API

 Now that our API is up and running.
 Open a new terminal window and navigate back to the root of this repository.
-You can then send predictions to your api using the `test.py` file by running:
+We can then send predictions to our api using the `test.py` file by running:

 ```bash
 python test.py --local